Sigong Grandmaster Ip Chun & the VTAA.

 In accordance with his father's wishes, in 1965, Ip Chun participated in the affairs of the Ving Tsun Athletic Association (VTAA) and he became one of its founding members when it was formally established in 1968.
 During the first three years in the association, Ip Chun took on the role of treasurer and was later appointed as chairman.

-More recently Grandmaster Ip Chun served as a consultant for Ip Man, a 2008 Hong Kong film about the life of his father staring film legend Donnie Yen.
+More recently Grandmaster Ip Chun served as a consultant for Ip Man the movie, a 2008 Hong Kong film about the life of his father staring film legend Donnie Yen.
 He also made a special appearance as Leung Bik (son of Leung Jan) in another film, The Legend is Born – Ip Man In 2013.
 As well as an appearance in another Ip Man film, Ip Man: The Final Fight.
 These films today are world famous, not just for the superb fight scenes but also for the story they tell of the Ip family legend.

 The VTAA has many international students that visit every year, it has become world famous as the home of this system.
 If Great Grandmaster Ip Man was still alive today he would be very proud of what his family has achieved and how far the skill has come.
 As well as the many corners of the world it has now reached, influenced and people it has helped to developed in today’s society.